miku/siskin/README.md

 Currently, Python 2 and 3 support is on the way and the installation might be a bit flaky.

-Run taskchecksetup to see, what needs to be installed.
+Run taskchecksetup to see, what additional tools might need to be installed.

 ```shell
 $ taskchecksetup